$89.99 at Amazon

 Outstanding Value for Large Rooms

-If you need to humidify a large room but don't want to break the bank, we would suggest the TaoTronics TT-AH001.
+If you need to humidify a large room but don't want to break the bank to do so, we would suggest the TaoTronics TT-AH001.
 It was able to match the humidifying performance of the LV600HH in our tests while costing just a fraction of the price.
 It even offers a humidistat that tempers the output to prevent rooms from getting too damp — a feature usually reserved for more expensive products.

-The biggest sacrifice you make in opting for the TT-AH001 over one of its higher-priced competitors is when it comes time to clean it out.
-We found the nooks and crannies of the TT-AH001 to present an unwelcome challenge that we didn't experience to the same degree with other top contenders.
-It also has an oddly placed air vent on its base that cannot be blocked, meaning you can't place the unit on rug or carpet.
+The biggest sacrifice you make when opting for the TT-AH001 over one of its higher-priced competitors appears when it comes time to clean it out.
+We found cleaning the nooks and crannies of the TT-AH001 to be more difficult than we would have hoped, something that wasn't an issue with other top contenders.
+Its air vent is also situated in an odd place on the base that cannot be blocked, so it's not suitable to place the unit on a rug or carpet.
 However, for larger rooms with hard flooring, the *TT-AH001 offers a great all-around value.

 Best Evaporative Model

-Evaporative humidifiers simply blow air over a wet wick so the water naturally evaporates into the air.
+Evaporative humidifiers simply blow air over a wet wick so that the water naturally evaporates into the air.
 This is a self-regulating process — the evaporation will slow down as the ambient humidity increases.
-Many people prefer this more natural process to the sonic humidifiers that essentially push water into the air.
-If this sounds like the type of machine that you are looking for, the Honeywell HCM-350 is our top recommendation.
+This more natural process is preferable to some people over the sonic humidifiers that essentially push water into the air.
+The Honeywell HCM-350 is our top recommendation if this sounds like the type of machine that you are looking for.
 It is relatively powerful, quite easy to clean, and is less expensive in the long run than many other evaporative models.

-Like all evaporative models, the Honeywell HCM-350 requires replacement filters, making it generally more costly in the long term than its sonic siblings.
-Also, if you're not diligent about cleaning this machine per the manufacturer's recommendations the filter can get moldy, and that mold can quickly spread to the rest of the machine.
-However, if you clean your machine regularly and are intrigued by the benefits of evaporative humidification, this is the best option we've found.
+Like all evaporative models, the Honeywell HCM-350 requires replacement filters, which generally makes it more costly than its sonic siblings in the long run.
+Also, if you're not diligent about cleaning this machine per the manufacturer's recommendations, the filter can get moldy, and that mold can quickly spread to the rest of the machine.
+However, if you stay on top of cleaning your machine regularly and are intrigued by the benefits of evaporative humidification, this is the best option we've found.

 Read review: Honeywell HCM-350